Todd Viney: Return to Melbourne Football Club

 In October 2010, Viney signed with to be in charge of Melbourne's player development program.
 With Viney's move back to the Demons, Adelaide conceded Viney's talented son, Jack, to the Demons, under the father–son rule.

 After Dean Bailey was sacked as senior coach in the middle of the 2011 season, the Melbourne Football Club announced that Viney would be caretaker senior coach for the remainder of the 2011 season.
 Melbourne under Viney, won one game and lost four games of the remaining five games left in the 2011 season, to finish in thirteenth place on the ladder.
 At the end of the 2011 season, Viney chose not to re-apply for the senior coaching job and was replaced by Mark Neeld as senior coach of Melbourne Football Club.
 Viney however remained with the club as the General Manager of Player Personnel.

 Viney left the Melbourne Football Club at the end of the 2019 season.

+Sports Administration Career

 North Melbourne Football Club

 After three years away from the AFL, Viney was appointed General Manager of Football at on 25 August 2022, to work alongside newly hired senior coach Alistair Clarkson.